hubert-thieriot/effective-advocacy-project/docs/posts/narrative_framing.md

 </div>

 ## Example 2: Did the Grand National protest shift media framing?
-In April 2023, Animal Rising activists disrupted the Grand National—the UK's most-watched horse race—by entering the course and delaying the start.
-The action generated substantial media coverage and reignited public debate about the ethics of horse racing.
+In April 2023, Animal Rising activists [disrupted](https://www.theguardian.com/sport/2023/apr/15/grand-national-delay-start-animal-rights-protest-extinction-rebellion) the Grand National—the UK's most-watched horse race—by entering the course and delaying the start.
+The action generated substantial media coverage and and aimed to reignite public debate about the ethics of horse racing.

 Social Change Lab conducted an [evaluation](https://www.socialchangelab.org/shortandlongtermeffects) of the protest's effects, combining longitudinal panels with cross-sectional surveys.
 Their findings were nuanced: awareness of the protest was initially linked to *worse* attitudes toward animals, but these negative effects faded within six months.
 Cross-sectional comparisons suggested that overall attitudes toward animals had actually improved over that period.